PPAnh-phy/NuOscProb_Hamiltonian/README.md

 # NuOscProb_Hamiltonian

-This package computes neutrino oscillation probability by the most fundamental approach, explicitly diagonalising the Hamiltonian using either the `expm` or `eigh` module.
-We aim to design a general program that can be applied to a wide range of problems with the highest precision, for the purpose of serving future experiments such as JUNO, DUNE, Hyper-K, etc. We examined our program vs analytical formulas and other approximate/exact packages such as *NuFast* and *NuOscProbsExact*.
+We computes neutrino oscillation probability by the most fundamental approach, explicitly diagonalising the Hamiltonian.
+We aim to design a general program that can be applied to a wide range of problems with the highest precision, for the purpose of serving ongoing and underdeveloped experiments such as JUNO, DUNE, Hyper-K, etc. We examined our program vs analytical formulas and other approximate/exact packages.
 Both vacuum and matter effects are taken into account.

 ### Requirements
 The program is fully written in Python 3, using standard modules that are available on most Python installations.